jonlpersson/ed-latimore/site/_posts/2023-02-03-should-you-major-in-physics.md

 categories:
   - Reality
 image: /assets/images/thumbnails/physics-textbook-open.jpg
+description: >-
-description: Here’s why you shouldn’t major in physics from someone who’s done it.
+  I love my physics degree and how it modified my thinking.
+With that said, here’s why you shouldn’t major in physics from someone who’s done it.
 ---
 During the final year of my physics degree, I decided I wasn’t going to be a physicist.